SanicTK2/iidxguide/docs/a_bms_intro.md

 In LR2, you can use [this calculator](https://tumblr.ribbit.xyz/post/98609071965/ac-iidx-lr2-hs).

 In beatoraja, LITONE AC will straight up show you the white and green number which is exactly the same as IIDX.
+If you are using a different skin, [see this page](https://github.com/wcko87/beatoraja-english-guide/wiki/Scroll-Speed-and-Green-Number) on how to interpret beatoraja's green number.

 ### Skin resources